How to Fix The WordPress Not Sending Emails Issue

 Several email clients might view WordPress emails as spam because they’re automated.

-Troubleshooting the WordPress Not Sending Emails Issue
+WordPress Not Sending Emails Due to Contact Form Plugins

-Prevent WordPress emails being marked as spam
+Contact form plugins can also contribute to emails being marked as spam

+Step 1.
 Ask Your Users to Whitelist the Email Address

 To avoid having your email address go to spam, ask your users to whitelist you by including your email address in their contacts.
 In Gmail, the move to the inbox should mean that future emails from that address won’t be moved to spam.

-Use a Safer Email Address
+Step 2.
+Use a Professional Email Address

 Consider reviewing the email address your site is sending emails from.
 This will typically be the address you used to create the site.